amoyakd/llm-chatbot-advanced/misc/chatbot_comparison.md

-# Chatbot Performance Comparison: Prompt Engineering vs. RAG
+# Chatbot Performance Comparison: Prompt Engineering vs. RAG (Google Gemini)

 This document provides a complete evaluation of two product inquiry chatbots based on their responses to a common set of 20 user queries.